AD-Bench: A Real-World, Trajectory-Aware Advertising Analytics Benchmark for LLM Agents: Experiments and Results

-\textbf{Mismatch between coverage and Pass@3.} A notable exception arises for GPT-5.1 and o3.
-Despite relatively low L3 coverage (36.8\% and 48.3\%, respectively) and weaker Pass@1, both maintain strong Pass@3 (69.0\% and 58.6\%).
-This mismatch suggests that their primary limitation is not the absence of capability, but instability in single-trajectory long-horizon planning.
-When allowed multiple samples, these models benefit from higher exploratory diversity, occasionally discovering alternative yet valid tool-calling routes that reach correct solutions even without strictly following the reference trajectory.
-Together, these results expose a key trade-off in current systems: complex reasoning competence may be present but unreliable, and often only manifests under repeated attempts that compensate for the low success probability of any single deterministic execution.
+\textbf{Mismatch between coverage and Pass@3.} A notable exception arises for DeepSeek-V4.
+Despite relatively low Pass@1 on L3 (55.4\%), its Pass@3 on L3 reaches 73.5\%, the highest among all models.
+This suggests its primary limitation is not the absence of capability, but instability in single-trajectory long-horizon planning.
+With multiple samples, DeepSeek-V4 benefits from exploratory diversity, discovering alternative yet valid tool-calling routes even without strictly following the reference trajectory.
+These results expose a key trade-off: reasoning competence may be present but unreliable, manifesting only under repeated attempts that compensate for the low success probability of any single deterministic execution.

 \textbf{Trajectory length.} The rightmost column of Table~\ref{tab:model_performance} reports the average trajectory length (number of interaction steps) for each model.
-Most models complete tasks within $3.5$--$4.3$ steps, with Gemini-3-Pro and GPT-5.1 producing the most concise trajectories ($3.45$ and $3.48$, respectively).
-Notably, longer trajectories do not necessarily yield better performance: Kimi-K2 has the longest average trajectory ($4.31$) yet does not outperform more efficient models, suggesting that additional steps often reflect redundant retries or recovery from earlier errors rather than productive exploration.
-In contrast, top-performing models tend to execute shorter trajectories, indicating stronger planning ability that reduces unnecessary interactions.
+Most models complete tasks within $3.25$--$4.15$ steps, with Gemini-3.1-Pro and DeepSeek-V4 producing the most concise trajectories ($3.25$).
+Longer trajectories do not yield better performance: MiniMax-M2.7 has the longest average trajectory ($4.15$) yet does not outperform more efficient models, suggesting that extra steps often reflect redundant retries or error recovery rather than productive exploration.
+In contrast, top-performing models execute shorter trajectories, indicating stronger planning that reduces unnecessary interactions.